Hilscher/netPI-nodered-npix-rs485/README.md

 The image provided hereunder deploys a container with installed Debian, Node-RED and rs485 nodes to communicate with netPI extension modules NIOT-E-NPIX-RS485.

-Base of this image builds [debian](https://www.balena.io/docs/reference/base-images/base-images/) with installed Internet of Things flow-based programming web-tool [Node-RED](https://nodered.org/) and two extra nodes *serial rs485 (in/out)* providing access to the RS485 serial port of the module NIOT-E-NPIX-RS485.
+Base of this image builds [debian](https://www.balena.io/docs/reference/base-images/base-images/) with installed Internet of Things flow-based programming web-tool [Node-RED](https://nodered.org/) and three extra nodes *serial rs485 (in,out,in/out)* providing access to the RS485 serial port of the module NIOT-E-NPIX-RS485.
 The nodes communicate to the module across a serial connection over device `/dev/ttyS0` using the CPU's so-called "mini UART" mentioned in the [BCM2835 ARM Peripherals manual](https://www.raspberrypi.org/app/uploads/2012/02/BCM2835-ARM-Peripherals.pdf).
 This UART has some restrictions supporting for example 8,7 Databits only or does not support partity handling and hence is not a 16650 compatible UART.

 ATTENTION!
 Never plug or unplug any extension module if netPI is powered.
 Make sure a module is already inserted before applying 24VDC to netPI.